usshopperone/wechat-dbcracker/readme.md

-# python driver for hacking wechat on macOS
+# python driver for cracking/hacking wechat on macOS

 ## init sqlcipher